 Practitioner Moot Program

-Any interested practitioner may request a Loyola moot (just email Prof. Aimee Dudovitz or Prof. Aaron Caplan with the request).
+Any interested attorney may request a Loyola practitioner moot (just email Prof. Aimee Dudovitz or Prof. Aaron Caplan with the request).
 If the case is accepted, a coordinator from LLS will recruit Loyola faculty members (and, where appropriate, subject-matter experts from the community) to appear on an appellate moot panel.
 With the practitioner’s permission, students will collect the briefs, provide bench memoranda, and observe the oral argument.
 Argument sessions can be scheduled to suit the practitioners’ preferences.
 In most circumstances, it will also be possible to offer a recording of the argument sessions, if the practitioners wish.